DevExpress-Examples/out-of-maintenance-edit-references-properties-in-batch-edit-mode/README.md

 We've supported lookup editors for reference properties Batch Edit List Views.
 Starting with v19.2, the code-based solution described in the <a href="https://docs.devexpress.com/eXpressAppFramework/115835/task-based-help/list-editors/how-to-edit-a-reference-property-in-the-batch-edit-mode">How to: Edit a Reference Property in the Batch Edit Mode</a> topic is not required.
 Lookup editors are shown out of the box.

-The demo provides four navigation items:
+The demo project from this repository provides the following navigation items.

 ## Lookup editor for reference properties